salesforce/pomgen/README.md

 ## External Dependencies

 - Bazel, ideally through [bazelisk](https://github.com/bazelbuild/bazelisk)
-    - This branch has been testing with Bazel 1.2.1.
-Other Bazel versions may work.
+    - This branch has been tested with Bazel 3.7.1
-- Python 3 is required and must be in your PATH
+- Python 3 is required and must be configured as a toolchain or available in your $PATH
 - You need to install [lxml](https://lxml.de): pip install --user lxml